 Current Projects Map

-Explore current Public Works construction projects throughout Eugene by viewing the Current Projects Map.
+Explore current Public Works construction projects with the Current Projects Map.
 Each project type is coded a different color: Transportation, Stormwater, Wastewater, Parks & Open Space, Airport and Public Buildings.

 2021 Public Works Projects